Brittas Pond

 The Brittas Ponds, sometimes now Brittas Pond (Locháin an Bhriotáis), also known as Brittas Reservoir, Brittas Lake(s), Glenaraneen Lake or Glenaraneen Mill Ponds, are a pair of artificial lakes (or the upper of the two), situated north of the village of Brittas in the far south of the traditional County Dublin, near the County Wicklow border, in Ireland.
 They are in the jurisdiction of South Dublin County Council.
 From inception, the ponds were fed from the River Camac, returning water to it downstream.
 The southern pond is fully watered as of 2023, while the northern has partly dried into a marshy area.

+The millpond is a designated protected structure.

 History

 The pond structure was brought into existence due to the need for huge amounts of fresh water to service the Swiftbrook Paper Mills in Saggart village, approximately 4 kilometres downstream, and three other mills, including one at Clondalkin.

+The lands, then known as 'Bog Larkin', were sold by the Dowling family to John McDonnell (the owner of the mills) in 1847.
+They were naturally marshy, owing to their placement on a watershed between hills, and were subsequently flooded by the opening of a channel from the River Camac, to create a standing body of water.

+As described by Mervyn Ennis in his 2016 publication The Story of Swift Brook Papermill, Saggart: